tgstation/tgstation/tgui/packages/tgfont/README_ICON_TUTORIAL.txt

 3. In ..\tgstation\tgui\packages\tgfont\dist you will find 3 files that were generated, a .css, .eot and a .WOFF2 file.
 Copy and replace all 3 of these files to the following directory -> ..\tgstation\tgui\packages\tgfont\static

-4. Then we run/double click the BUILD.bat file in ..\tgstation\

 Now your SVG will be able to be used in the game.

 NOTE; Be sure when you reference your icon that you prefix it with "tg-", otherwise it will not find it.